What is Debt to Asset Ratio?

 - Company C = $50 million ÷ $25 million = 2.0x

-On the opposite end, Company C seems to be the riskiest, as its debt balance is double the value of its assets.
+On the opposite end, Company C seems to be the riskiest, as the carrying value of its debt is double the value of its assets.